Greater Manchester Combined Authority: Localism Act 2011

-Following the passage of the Localism Act 2011 on 15 November 2011, the Department for Communities and Local Government began negotiating with groups of local councils for tailored deals to be included in the 2012 United Kingdom budget.
+Following the passage of the Localism Act 2011 on 15 November 2011, the DCLG began negotiating with groups of local councils for tailored deals to be included in the 2012 United Kingdom budget.
 The GMCA sought provision for a further transfer of powers that would result in an additional delegation of authority from the UK's central government.
 This step-change would mean that, instead of the GMCA bidding for government funding on a project-by-project basis, it will receive a sum of money from government ministers and would be able to determine, locally, how it is used.
 The UK Government is considering a further plan to allow passenger transport executives to raise local rail fares in their areas, and directly invest the money raised in infrastructure and rolling stock alongside the specification of additional or improved rail services.

 Greater Manchester City Deal

 A "City Deal" for Greater Manchester was announced in March 2012 by the then Deputy Prime Minister Nick Clegg and Cities Minister Greg Clark.
 The deal included: